 Please use the east elevators (located next to the cafeteria) and go to the 5th floor and check in at Room 547 - Surgical Patient Registration.
 Please arrive on time.
+Due to space restrictions, only one person may accompany you.

 If you choose, your family member or a friend can be provided with a code so that they can track when you are out of surgery on the monitors in the waiting area or through the Sunnybrook website.
 Scan this QR code for access.